 Nobody likes unsolicited marketing.
 Whether it’s junk mail, spam email, telemarketers, or solicitors at the door, that kind of in-your-face, unasked for marketing is just not welcome.
-It’s true for texting as well.
+It’s true for SMS text messaging as well.

 But unsolicited texts aren’t just annoying, they’re breaking the law.